 - Strategic Mindset – You’re a critical thinker who sees ahead to future possibilities and translates them into breakthrough strategies and you make good data-driven decisions.

 - Entrepreneurial – You live for the hustle that’s required to meet ambitious goals with an appetite for collaboration.

 - Organized & Productive – You’re a master at project planning and managing multiple priorities and you do not let distractions or complexity prevent you from meeting goals.
 You are highly organized with extreme attention to detail, accuracy, and problem-solving abilities in a fast-paced environment.

-- Reliable Transportation – You have access to reliable transportation to visit San Diego area schools, a valid driver’s license and proof of insurance.
+- Reliable Transportation – You have access to reliable transportation to visit schools.

 What else do we value?